Understanding the correlation of your traded securities' BETA versus the entire market, is the first step towards professional risk management.

 A professional money manager doesn't really care about direction or the health of the overall market.
 Your job is to be able to adapt to any scenario and make the most profit in any environment.
 Hedging with options and inverse related securities will provide you with the safety net needed to tackle any market environment.

 If you have heard of Steve Cohen, Jim Simons, Ray Dalio, David Tepper, then you know that these men didn't achieve billionaire status by being average.
-Building a large portfolio by delivering consistent results year-over-year is not easy.
-Unlike daytrading, this field dictates high intelligence and the utmost obsessive passion for the markets.
+This field dictates high intelligence level and obsessive passion for the markets.

 Value Investing or Aggressive Growth?